Bleyddyn/Bleyddyn.github.io/_pages/publications.md

 * [Curiosity-driven Exploration by Self-supervised Prediction](https://pathak22.github.io/noreward-rl/)
   * [Arxiv link](https://arxiv.org/abs/1705.05363)
-* Learning Atari: An Exploration of the A3C Reinforcement Learning Methoda
+* Learning Atari: An Exploration of the A3C Reinforcement Learning Methods.
   * This paper is from Berkeley class, but I don't have a direct link for it.
 Google search should work.
 * [Safe and efficient off-policy reinforcement learning](https://arxiv.org/abs/1606.02647)
 * [A Robust Adaptive Stochastic Gradient Method for Deep Learning](https://arxiv.org/abs/1703.00788)